 Ceramics have played important practical, social, and cultural roles for tens of thousands of years.
 Early pottery traditions have been studied and admired for their technological advances and remain an indicator of societal evolution, marking the transition from hunting and gathering to agriculture.
 From Neolithic times pottery has incorporated aesthetic modifications, providing the foundation for an extraordinary range of designs that have influenced the development of subsequent artistic media.

 Ai Weiwei says of this action that it is ‘powerful only because someone thinks it’s powerful and invests value in the object’.
 The urns are valuable because the arbiters of taste and the art market have determined that this is so.
-In this work, the meaning and value of the urns is transformed and co-opted into a contemporary work that subverts and disrupts the prevailing value system to which it previously belonged.
+With Painted vases, the meaning and value of the urns is transformed into a contemporary work that disrupts the value system to which it previously belonged.
 The urns today take on a new life, bringing them a fresh perspective.

-Watch or Read about Asia Pacific artists / Know Brisbane through the Collection / Hear artists tell their stories / Read about the Australian Collection / Subscribe to QAGOMA YouTube to go behind-the-scenes
+Watch or Read about Asia Pacific artists / Know Brisbane through the QAGOMA Collection / Delve into our Queensland Stories / Read about Australian Art / Subscribe to QAGOMA YouTube to go behind-the-scenes

 Featured image detail: Ai Weiwei Painted vases 2006